Saturday, 30 April 2011

 This bench in the Royal Botanic Gardens provides a good view of Farm Cove on Sydney Harbour.
 The seawall surrounding it is constructed of large sandstone blocks.
 It is bordered by a pedestrian walkway that runs from the Sydney Opera House through the Royal Botanic Gardens to the Domain parklands and Mrs Macquarie's Chair.
 Before the Europeans arrived, Farm Cove was called Woccanmagully by the Aboriginal people and the area was an important ceremonial site.
 After Europeans arrived in 1788, it became the site of the colony’s first farm, although not very successful because the soil in the Farm Cove area proved to be infertile.

-Tuesday 26 April 2011
+Tuesday, 26 April 2011

 Redfern, Glengarry Castle Hotel

 Glengarry Castle Hotel is located on the corner of Lawson Street and Abercrombie Street, in the inner city suburb of Redfern.
-The hotel was established before 1880.
+The hotel was established around 1851.
 This is an old photo, so the prices of beer in schooners and jugs will not be as cheap as the banners advertise.
 The exterior of this pub has recently been repainted to a neutral colour scheme but I prefer this style, even with the paint peeling.
 The red mini waiting at the traffic lights, matched the colour scheme too.

-Monday 25 April 2011
+Monday, 25 April 2011

 Ashfield, war memorial